Hours of Operation:

 Refrain from eating, drinking, tooth brushing, mouth washing, gum chewing and using tobacco for 60 minutes before submitting your sample.

 All initial positive tests and failed tests are re-tested to ensure the validity of the result.
-Any UIS student or employee who receives a positive test result should self-isolate and await a phone call from UIS contact tracers.
 If you receive inconclusive results, please retest at your earliest convenience.

 UIS is no longer conducting contact tracing or providing directives to individuals who test positive or are exposed to COVID-19.
 It is recommended that you alert others who are close contacts about your positive test so they are aware of a potential exposure.
 Quarantine is no longer required after an exposure, but individuals should follow CDC guidance for what to do if exposed.

 General guidance for students and employees who test positive is provided below.
 Please also familiarize yourself with CDC guidance on ending isolation for further information.

 Employees Who Test Positive

 If an employee receives a positive result, they should notify their supervisor about their absence.
 Employees should stay home for at least five days (working remotely if possible and approved by a supervisor) from when symptoms started or the day you test positive.
 Day 1 is your first full day of symptoms or the first day after submitting your test sample.
 If your symptoms are improving and you are fever-free for at least 24 hours after completing Day 5, you may return to normal activity but should wear a mask for the next five days.
 If you aren’t improving or still have a fever, continue to isolate until you improve or 10 days have passed since symptoms began.

 Please follow CDC guidance or contact your healthcare provider for any questions about returning to work or other activities.
 To see if you are eligible for paid leave if you are unable to work, visit the System Human Resources Office website.